sanketgujar/Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-The Flow of my code is as shown below
 ![Alt text](UKF1_gif.gif?raw=true "Optional Title")

 This project utilizes an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.